-Graphic design, like any profession, is littered with jargon and terms you may not be familiar with.
+Graphic design, like any profession, is littered with jargon and phrases you may not be familiar with.
 Here are just some of the key terms you should know, and a brief explanation in words you can understand – plus where to go to learn more.

 01. Raster images and vector images

-Raster images (sometimes referred to as bitmap images) are made up of thousands of pixels which determine the colour and form of the image.
+Raster images (sometimes referred to as bitmap images) are made up of thousands of pixels that determine colour and form.
 Photos are raster images.
 Photoshop is the most common raster editor, enabling you to manipulate the colour and other properties of the pixels.

-But, because raster images are made up of a finite amount of pixels, resizing can be tricky.
-If you make a raster image larger dimensions in Photoshop, the software has to make up data in order to add the size.
-This results in loss of quality.
+Because raster images are made up of a finite amount of pixels, resizing can be tricky.
+If you give a raster image larger dimensions in Photoshop, the software has to make up data in order to add the size.
+This results in a loss of quality.

 02. CMYK and RGB

 When you send a job to the press, cyan, magenta, yellow and black plates are made (on a traditional press, anyhow) and then aligned to print on paper.
-You can add Pantone, or fifth colours, which are created as separate plates.
+You can add Pantone, or fifth colours, as separate plates.

 Because CMYK has a more limited colour gamut than RGB (which is essentially what the eye sees and how screens output) you can experience a loss of colour when converting from RGB to CMYK in these applications.

 Resolution is another key term that is often confused.
 There are two main acronyms used when dealing with resolution: DPI and PPI.

 The former is only of concern when you're creating work for printed output.
 It stands for 'dots per Inch' and refers to the number of dots per inch on a printed page.
 Generally, the more dots per inch, the better quality the image.
 300DPI is the standard for printing images.